 When working with a completely new flour there's always this dichotomy between excitement and uncertainty.
 Questions arise when creating a new bread formula: will the flour have ample protein and hold up well to increased hydration and extended fermentation or will it be more delicate?
 What kind of aroma and taste will it bring to my sourdough?
 What other flour should I utilize to bring out the best qualities it has to offer?
 The thing is, it's through testing, tweaking and the discovery of answers to these questions that I find enjoyment.
 Well, that and actually eating the resulting bread with butter — can you blame me though?

 The first thing to strike me with this flour was how it smelled.
-The aroma was mild but reminiscent of fresh milled wheat I’ve worked with in the past.
+The aroma was mild but reminiscent of freshly milled wheat I've worked with in the past.
 When I mixed the first test batch the aroma was amplified as the water hit the flour–this is where I usually get the first inkling of how the resulting bread might smell and taste.
-If you’ve never paused at this point of the process to take a big whiff of freshly hydrated flour give it a try, after which you’ll surely have a grin on your face.
+If you've never paused at this point of the process to take a big whiff of freshly hydrated flour, give it a try.
+It will surely put a grin on your face.

 Going into this bake I knew the sprouted grain was made from white whole wheat berries, which have a mellow flavor profile and soft quality to them — these were evident in the sprouted wheat flour in addition to a subtle, nutty sweet flavor.
 I thought it might be nice to add some additional texture to each bite by rolling the exterior of the dough in raw barley flakes, similar to my use of raw rolled oats in the past.
 Barley is a wonderful grain that has a slightly nutty flavor, crunchy texture when toasted, and high fiber content — a few things I've never heard anyone say they don't want more of.